No-deal Brexit would force Japanese investors to reassess 40-year bet on UK

 Japan, the world’s third-largest economy, made the United Kingdom its favoured European destination for investment.
-The likes of Nissan, Toyota and Honda were encouraged by former Prime Minister Margaret Thatcher to use the country as a launchpad into Europe.
+The likes of Nissan (7201.T), Toyota (7203.T) and Honda (7267.T) were encouraged by former Prime Minister Margaret Thatcher to use the country as a launchpad into Europe.

 Brexit, though, worries Japanese investors.
 Many have expressed concern in private that a disorderly exit could turn upside down the entire business case for investing in British manufacturing.